flant/shell-operator/README.md

 # Community

-Please feel free to reach us via [Flant Open Source forums](https://community.flant.com/) (based on Discourse).
-They have a [special category](https://community.flant.com/c/shell-operator/7) dedicated to shell-operator (and its "older brother" — [addon-operator](https://github.com/flant/addon-operator)).
+Please feel free to reach developers/maintainers and users via [GitHub Discussions](https://github.com/flant/shell-operator/discussions) for any questions regarding shell-operator.

 You're also welcome to follow [@flant_com](https://twitter.com/flant_com) to stay informed about all our Open Source initiatives.